 All you wanted was a few drinks and an early turn-in.
 Think again.
 Two friends led to four friends, and then those friends called their friends, and the group is somehow running 12 deep now.
-Take a breath.
 Finding a bar that can fit everyone and make them all happy is easier said than done - but it can be accomplished.
-Whether you’re trying to plan your birthday party, or an after-work bonding event, or you’re just dealing with a randomly huge group, we tracked down the 18 best spots to make your night easier.
-Let’s get drinking.
+Whether you’re trying to plan your birthday party, or an after-work bonding event, or you’re just dealing with a randomly huge group, we tracked down the 24 best spots to make your night as smooth as possible.

 There’s no worse way to spend a Saturday night than trying to corral 12 of your drunkest friends from one bar to the next.
-Instead, just go to Abigaile, the restaurant/brewery/bar/dance club in Hermosa Beach where you can post up all night and not worrying about losing anybody along the way.
-Start downstairs at the restaurant, move to the patio with some craft beer in-hand afterwards, and then finally end up at the top-floor upstairs where all hell will almost certainly break loose.
+Instead, just go to Abigaile, the restaurant/brewery/bar/dance club in Hermosa Beach where you can hang all night and not worry about losing anybody along the way.
+Start downstairs at the restaurant, move to the patio with some craft beer in-hand afterwards, and then finally end up at the top floor where all hell will almost certainly break loose.

 When you think of bars ideal for your large group of uncontrollable friends, a hidden speakeasy tiki bar probably isn’t the first thing that pops into your head.
 But Pacific Seas isn’t your average speakeasy tiki bar.
-This place (located on the 3rd floor of Clifton’s Cafeteria) is massive.
-There are plenty of big tables you can reserve, but if you can’t snag one, the bar area itself is large enough for everyone to stand and get wild in (there will be a line though if you come after 10pm).
-And if the group isn’t feeling the sugar-fueled tiki drinks after a few hours, you can just walk back downstairs to Clifton’s for a swing dancing/taxidermy/whiskey-fueled extravaganza that’s easily the biggest party in town.
+This place (located on the 3rd floor of Clifton’s Cafeteria) is much bigger than you think.
+There are plenty of big tables you can reserve, but if you can’t get one, the bar area itself is large enough to accommodate your group (although there will be a line if you come after 10pm).
+If you get tired of sugary tiki drinks after a few hours, you can just walk back downstairs to Clifton’s for a swing dancing/taxidermy/whiskey-fueled extravaganza that’s one of the biggest and better parties in town.

 Not every big group bar has to be a a complete production that ends in misguided tequila shots at 1am.
 Case in point - The Semi-Tropic.
-This mellow wine and beer bar in Silver Lake has a large, couch-filled space that feels like a co-op community room, but don’t get us wrong - this place is fun.
-The beer and wine lists are both great, the bartenders couldn’t be any nicer, and it’s just nice to know your spiraling friends don’t even have the option of ordering Fireball shots.
+This mellow wine and beer bar in Silver Lake has a large, couch-filled space that feels like a co-op community room, but don’t get us wrong: this place is fun.
+The beer and wine lists are both great, the bartenders are friendly, and it’s just nice to know your spiraling friends don’t even have the option of ordering Fireball shots.

 Give your friends great beer, good food, and a big space to spread out and everything else tends to fall into place.
-Mikkeller might be new, but its downtown location (inside an old discount tire store) is already a mainstay in the area.
+Located downtown (inside an old discount tire store), Mikkeller became an area mainstay the second it opened.
 The Danish craft beer bar (with only a few other locations around the world) has one of the best craft beer selections around and a bar menu that’s actually great (get the burger).
 If you’ve got a big group going to see something at Staples, Mikkeller is the prime pre-game spot.

-This 90-year-old Silver Lake landmark has been everything from a jail-themed speakeasy to a community theater, but is now a bonafide supper club where you can make a night of it with dinner and a show (did anyone say Flamenco?).
+This 90-year-old Silver Lake landmark has been everything from a jail-themed speakeasy to a community theater, but is now a bonafide supper club where you can make a night of it with dinner and a show (did someone say Flamenco?).
 Even if that’s not your vibe, El Cid is still one of the best places to grab a drink and lounge outside with the crew.
-The massive patio is always welcoming, and never gets so crowded you want to die.
+The massive patio is always welcoming, and never gets so crowded you want to die (or just go home).

 When in doubt, Red Lion Tavern is always the move.
-The German beer garden has been one of our Eastside go-to drink spots for a while now, but when you’ve got a big group in tow, it’s pretty much a no-brainer.
-Its Bavarian theme leans toward overkill, but when you’re sitting in that massive back patio with a boot of beer next to you, you want all of it.
+The German beer garden has been one of our Eastside go-to drink spots for a while now, but when you’ve got a big group in tow, it’s a pretty inevitable solution.
+Its Bavarian theme is kind of overkill, but when you’re sitting on that massive back patio with a boot of beer next to you, you want all of it.
 And also another boot of beer.

 Button Mash technically isn’t a bar, but you can definitely drink there and we love it and so will your friends so we don’t care.
-The Echo Park arcade bar/restaurant has lines out the door on the weekends, but when a place gets this many things right, it’s to be expected.
-So what’s the hype all about?
-A fantastic, modern space that never feels crowded, excellent arcade games, and the best Chinese drunk food in the city.
+The Echo Park arcade bar/restaurant has lines out the door on the weekends, but when a place is this great, it’s to be expected.
+So what’s everyone here for?
+A fantastic, modern space that never feels cramped, excellent arcade games, and the best Chinese drunk food in the city.

 Omg, you want the best birthday ever but everyone’s being so completely lame, but it’s also your birthday, and like, you need this.
-THANK GOD FOR THE BUNGALOW.
-The reconverted craftsman is a bonafide postgrad female apocalypse, but we’d be lying if we said the space wasn’t amazing.
+This reconverted craftsman is full of just-out-of-college children, but the space is also amazing.
 Ocean views, multiple indoor and outdoor spaces, and a ridiculously attractive clientele.
-Go live your best life, girl.
+Go live your best life.

 Do you like whiskey?
 And friends?
 Say hello to Seven Grand.
 One of the first major bars to make downtown a thing again, Seven Grand might not have the buzz it did a few years ago, but no one can say anything bad about those extremely strong cocktails and a space that’s always so much bigger than we remember it being.
-Multiple rooms, billiards, and a secret bar in the back for the even more whiskey inclined.
+There are multiple rooms, billiards, and a secret bar in the back for the even-more whiskey inclined.

-Resident might be newer, but it’s already established itself among the best bars downtown.
+Resident has established itself as one of the most reliable bars in the Arts District.
 Almost the whole thing is outside, with long communal tables, food trucks, and a bar inside an Airstream.
-You sort of feel like you’re getting hammered in your cousin’s backyard and, let’s get real, that’s the best kind of drunk.
+You sort of feel like you’re getting hammered in your cousin’s backyard and, that’s the best kind of drunk.
 There’s also an indoor live music venue with a fantastic weekly lineup.

 Highland Park might not be the most conveniently-located area of town to get your friends to on a Saturday night, but once they see what’s happening at Block Party (and the rest of York Blvd. for that matter), their bitching will cease.
 The colorful beer bar might not look like much from the sidewalk, but that back patio is as good as it gets.
 Great beer, good atmosphere, and a retro hot dog cart on the premises - no further convincing needed.

-Angel City might not have the best beer downtown, but if you can’t find a reason to take advantage of that truly gigantic tap room of theirs, it’s your own fault.
-Located in the heart of the Arts District, lines at Angel City can definitely get long on the weekend, but once you’re inside you basically have enough room for you and the group to do whatever you want.
+Located in a massive warehouse in the heart of the Arts District, lines at Angel City can definitely get long on the weekend, but once you’re inside you basically have enough room for you and the group to do whatever you want.
 Cornhole, food trucks, live music, and lots and lots of day drinking.

 Yes, The Rooftop At The Standard is still great.
 Does it fill up with every aspiring actor in the city on a Saturday night?
 Of course.
 But so does anywhere else in LA.
 The good news: the rooftop is so massive that regardless of the number of people up there, you’re always able to find an area for you and the group to take over.
 The views are fantastic, the drinks are strong, and praise jesus that annoying dude from the elevator just fell into the pool.
 Reminder: Only open till 10pm.